tarikdzananovic/financial_platform/docs/goals.md

 Biz cabinet should have:

 - list of Biz own CTI objects
 - list of all CTI objects created by other bizes.
-This is temporary feature.
+NOTE: this is temporary feature.
 We will need to revise this trivial approach in future to restrict CTI list using some criterias.

 Contract Talk Creation
 ______________________

 Example: BizB selects CTI which was created by BizA.
-Suppose CTI object has BizA role 'Company' (selected when CTI was created).
+Suppose CTI object has BizA ID as 'Company' (selected when CTI was created).
-BizB should agree to assume remaining role - 'Agent' - to proceed.
-Once it is done CTI will have all IDs assigned and CT object is registered in the system.
+BizB should agree to have its ID stored as 'Agent' to proceed.
+Once it is done CTI will have all IDs assigned.
+CT object can be created and registered in the system at this point.
 CT objects should be visible in biz cabinets of talking parties.

+CT object
+_________

+CT.contract_template = selected_CTI.contract_template
+CT.legalIDs = <see example above>
+CT.contractTerms = selected_CTI.contractTerms
+CT.ref_to_original_CTI = selected_CTI
+CT.message_seq = <list of messages>

 Negotiations via message exchange
 _________________________________